Billboard Ad Spot

 View/print as PDF: A4 size - A5 size

-I’m a Chinese illustrator and visual storyteller based in New York City.
+I'm a Chinese illustrator and visual storyteller based in New York City.
 I was born and raised in Shenzhen, China.
-I came to the US in 2013 to attend the MFA Visual Narrative program at School of Visual Arts.
-After I graduated from school, I stayed in the city and started my career as a freelance artist.
+I came to the US in 2013 to attend the MFA Visual Narrative program at the School of Visual Arts.
+After I graduated, I stayed in the city and started my career as a freelance artist.

 What are you working on at the moment?

-Besides my freelance jobs, I’m currently working on a graphic novel.
-Which is a gangster story, and the background is set in China in the 1940s.
-I’m collaborating with the writer Mark Sable, and the book will be published by Top Shelf Productions.
+Besides my freelance jobs, I'm currently working on a graphic novel, which is a gangster story set in China in the 1940s.
+I'm collaborating with the writer Mark Sable, and the book will be published by Top Shelf Productions.

 What does a typical working day look like?

-I normally sit at the computer around 9, with a cup of coffee or Hong Kong style milk tea.
-Then I start the day with emails and other logical works.
+I usually sit at the computer around 9, with a cup of coffee or Hong Kong-style milk tea.
+I start the day with emails and other logical tasks.
 The creative parts come after.
-Sometimes when I work with European clients, I start working at 6.
-Because they are 5, 6 hours ahead, I try to minimize the time difference and work efficiently.
+Sometimes, when I work with European clients, I start at 6 AM, because they are 5–6 hours ahead, and I try to minimize the time difference and work efficiently.

-There’s no typical “end time” of a day.
+There's no typical "end time" to my day.
 It depends on the projects.
-It can be anytime after 5, or overnight.
+It can be anytime after 5, or even overnight.
 I work from my home studio, so I can easily manage my time.

 What tools do you use most for your work?

-What skills have you learnt along the way?
+What skills have you learned along the way?

-“Being able to change” is an important skill that I’ve learned.
-When I was in school, I used to set rules for myself, and thought that’s “my style”, “my voice”.
-While it comes to commercial works, when the clients’ needs collide with those “rules”, I started to question myself -- what really matters?
+"Being able to change" is an important skill that I've learned.
+When I was in school, I used to set rules for myself and thought that was "my style" or "my voice."
+But when it comes to commercial work, when clients' needs collide with those "rules," I started to question myself—what really matters?

-New clients bring new products, new styles, new elements, or new color palettes -- that we’ve never worked on.
-As professional creative, we need to be flexible enough to deal with multiple tasks and meet different needs.
+New clients bring new products, styles, elements, or color palettes that we may have never worked with before.
+As professional creatives, we need to be flexible enough to handle multiple tasks and meet different needs.
 These experiences changed my perspective, and now my new rules are: learn, adapt, and grow.

 What advice would you give to a young creative?

-When you are learning, try everything you can and don’t be afraid to make mistakes.
-“The best way to learn is from experience.” -- Which is especially true for this creative industry.
-It takes lots of practice (and failure).
+When you are learning, try everything you can and don't be afraid to make mistakes.
+"The best way to learn is from experience," and this is especially true in the creative industry.
+It takes a lot of practice (and failure).

-And don’t be shy to share your works.
-Post them online, submit to competitions, and bring the works to art fairs.
-If you want to be a professional artist, remember that marketing is equal to creativity.
+And don’t be shy to share your work.
+Post it online, submit it to competitions, and bring it to art fairs.
+If you want to be a professional artist, remember that marketing is just as important as creativity.

 Visit Website